schollz/middy/README.md

 # middy

-library to add on chaining-commands and looping for midi.
+library add-on for midi controllers and recording midi.

-this script is something i've found very useful to add some extra functionality to midi while within other scripts on norns. i made it specifically for using with *oooooo* and *otis* but it should work with any script by adding two lines into the `init()` function of the script.
+this script is something i've found very useful to add some extra functionality to midi devices while within other scripts on norns. i made it specifically for using with *oooooo* and *otis* but it should work with any script by adding two lines into the `init()` function of the script.

 *middy* does two things:

-- it will listen to midi and map input to any number of outputs in a multitude of ways (see "mapping" below)
+- it maps midi input to any number of outputs in a multitude of ways (see "mapping" below)
-- it will let you record midi in tempo and play it back as a mini midi loop (see "recording midi" below)
+- it can record midi with quanitzation and play it back as a mini midi loop (see "recording midi" below)

 ## Requirements